nilajcoder/NodeJs/Work/exam/ExpressMongodb/README.md

 6. Run the server on port 4000 and display a console log message when the server is started.

 7. Display "Connected to MongoDB" in the console once the database connection is successful.

+8. Create an Express API  with a single route that returns the current server time in JSON format